All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Weight Loss in Women with PCOS

-While Ozempic's pivotal trials (the SUSTAIN program) focused on type 2 diabetes, the semaglutide molecule has been studied specifically in PCOS populations.
+While Ozempic's important trials (the SUSTAIN program) focused on type 2 diabetes, the semaglutide molecule has been studied specifically in PCOS populations.
 A study comparing semaglutide to metformin in women with PCOS found that semaglutide produced approximately three times more weight loss than metformin over 24 weeks .

 At the higher Wegovy dose (2.4 mg), semaglutide produced an average body weight reduction of 15.1% in women with PCOS and obesity over 68 weeks .
 Even at the Ozempic dose range (up to 2.0 mg), clinically significant weight loss, well above the 5% to 10% threshold that matters for PCOS, has been consistently demonstrated .